1. Are you accepting applications for 2020?

 Yes, but it should be reviewed and co-signed by the department chair.
 They will also need to address how doing a clinical trial is feasible within the remaining time horizon of your training.

-Residential course (July 22 - 25, 2019 in Iowa City, IA): The residential course will start with a dinner reception on the first evening.
+Residential course (July in Ann Arbor, MI) or Iowa City, IA): The residential course will start with a dinner reception on the first evening.
 Lectures will begin at 8AM and end at 5:30PM on the other days.
 There will be small group activities; and a networking dinner during one evening of the course.
-A copy of the 2018 residential course agenda is available here
+A copy of the 2019 residential course agenda is available here

 From a previous trainee: